nzakas/understandinges6/manuscript/09-Classes.md

 ```

 As with previous examples, this one shows just how much code you're saving by using a class instead of the non-class equivalent.
 The accessor property definition alone is almost the size of the equivalent class declaration.

+Adding methods and accessor properties to a class' prototype is useful when you want those to show up on object instances.
+If, on the other hand, you'd like methods or accessor properties on the class itself, then you'll need to use static members.

 ## Static Members